As a Newly Formed Company - Is It Important To Have A Company Secretary?

 Outsourcing your company secretary means that you can rely on a chartered, certified professional to make sure you don’t miss any deadlines.
 You will also want to make sure that you are compliant with company law.
 Your company secretary also carries out filings for your company such as any changes in directors or share transfers.

 If your current company secretary hasn’t been carrying out these functions for you, don’t worry.
 You can also outsource certain tasks to a professional company secretary.
-See our list of one-off company secretarial services we offer.
 Our popular one-off company secretarial services include registering a business name, allotment of ordinary/preference shares, and voluntary strike-off.

 What Does A Company Secretary Do?